theswedishpolyglot/iot-dashboard/README.md

 - A short report documenting your implementation.

 Wokwi setup:
-- If a starter project is provided in Moodle, use it.
+- Use a starter project that is provided in Moodle
-- If not, build your own equivalent setup (ESP32 + sensor + LED).
+- Or build your own equivalent setup (MCU + sensor + LED).

 ## Recommended MQTT Topics and Payloads